dogrdon/dogrdon.github.io/_drafts/analyzing_degenerate_art.md

 |Ehmsen , Heinrich | 66 |

 We are not surprised to see these names here.
-They are largely the most well known artists to have been working at this time.
+They are largely the most well known artists to have been working at this time[2].

 One thing that I find important about this exhibition in the present context is that it, unlike many other exhibitions, it was not drawn primarily from the most well-known artists, but rather that the thread that brings them together is having all been selected for political and perhaps sociological rationale.
 As such, well-known artists and not so well-known artists are present as they were within the milue of that time.
 Much like current working, contemporary artists, we don't have the benefit of history to judge who are the most enduring contributors to the culture.
 We can get a sense, perhaps, of what it is that makes some artists stand out over the course of time.
 Simplistically speaking, proflicness appears to be a virtue in being remembered in the cultural cannon.
 Though on the other hand it might be argued that the most prevelant artists in the database are those who were the most influential at the time, there artists that were most well known and who posed a greater threat than the more obscure artists at the time.